cburbridge/blang/README.md

 ----------

 # Done
-DONE  floats
+DONE  call func with string literal direct
+WONTDO - no need for global strings to go into ro data too.
+YES thre is, they are mutable.
+WONTDO  fix:  deref into self register needs to zero upper bits DONE fix:  checking function calls have sufficient parameters DONE  floats
 DONE   calling functions with floats
 DONE :  check stack alignment - its going to be bad